TU Dresden

 Saxon State Library – Dresden State and University Library

-SLUB is the largest research library in East Germany.
-It operates one of the leading high-capacity digitization centers and is a member of the competence network for the German Digital Library.
-It is working on many third party funded digitization projects and contributes significantly to the development of production and presentation software and of robotics technology.
+The SLUB is one of the largest and most comprehensive academic libraries in Germany.
+It operates one of the leading high-performance digitization centers and is a member of the competence network for the German Digital Library.
+The library is involved in many third-party funded digitalization projects and makes an essential contribution to developing production and presentation software as well as robotics technology.
+With around 100 events a year, the SLUB has established itself as a third place within Dresden.
+It encourages exchange on current socio-political, scientific and collection-related topics in a variety of event formats, preferably in dialog.

 Tel.+49 (0) 351 4677 - 123 Fax+49 (0) 351 4677 - 111 E-MailGeneraldirektion@slub-dresden.de Webwww.slub-dresden.de